adho08/Game-of-Life-/README.md

-# Game-of-Life-
+# Game-of-Life
-Simple simulation of Cornway's Game of Life.
+Simple simulation of Cornway's Game of Life implemented in SDL2 in C.